-To support students from non English speaking families, the School also offers a supportive English as an Additional Language (EAL/D) program during a student’s enrolment.
+To support students from non English speaking families, the School also offers a supportive English as an Additional Language or Dialect (EAL/D) program during a student’s enrolment.

 Applications will be reviewed when a completed application form is lodged with the following documentation, translated into English if necessary,

 - English proficiency test results,

 - a short self introductory video made by the applying student, and

 - arrange payment of the non refundable $220 Application Fee.

 Completed applications, reviewed as satisfactory by our Registrar, will be scheduled for a family Enrolment Interview, with both the student and parents.
 If successful following an interview, a place at Tara will be offered to the student.